LlunaticsCansat/Llunatics_CanSat/README.md

 The team is constructed by 5 members, each one focused on the diferent aspects of the project.

+# Progress
-# Ground station GUI is not yet complete
+Ground station GUI is not yet complete